Eddie Miles

 Edward Miles Jr. (born July 5, 1940) is a retired American basketball player.
-His shooting ability was such, that he was known as "The Man With the Golden Arm".
+His shooting ability was such that he was known as "The Man With the Golden Arm".
+He played in the National Basketball Association (NBA) for nine seasons, with the Detroit Pistons, Baltimore Bullets, and New York Knicks.
+He was the fourth overall pick in the 1963 NBA draft.
+Miles was selected to play in the 1966 NBA All-Star Game and led the West team in scoring.
+He played in 605 regular season games during his NBA career, averaging 13.4 points per game.

+As a collegiate basketball player, Miles was on the Seattle University Chieftans (now Redhawks) varsity team from 1960 to 1963.
+He led Seattle in scoring all three seasons, and was a three-time first-team All-Pacific Coast selection.
+As a senior, Miles was named a second-team All-American by the Newspaper Enterprise Association and third-team All-American by the Associated Press and United Press International.
+He has been inducted into the Seattle University Athletics Hall of Fame, and Seattle University has retired his No. 20.

 Early life

 Miles was born on July 5, 1940, in North Little Rock, Arkansas.
 He was a graduate of Scipio A. Jones High School, in North Little Rock.
 He averaged 18, 25, 30 and 32 points per game, respectively, in his four years as a varsity high school player, and he led Jones to four state championships.
 In 1959, he led the team to the finals of the national black high school tournament.

-Miles was a two-time All American in high school, four-time All-State selection, and was recruited by 50 colleges.
+Miles was a two-time All-American in high school, four-time All-State selection, and was recruited by 50 colleges.
 He chose to attend Seattle University because of his admiration for its alumnus Elgin Baylor (1958), and because Baylor had called Miles to recruit him to Seattle.